MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 ax2.xlabel = "Weight [kg]"
 ax1.ylabel = "Maximum Velocity [m/sec]"

-scene
+fig
-save("step_007_2.svg", scene) # hide
+save("step_007_2.svg", fig) # hide
 nothing # hide
 ```
 ![step_007 2](step_007_2.svg)

 ## Adding a Legend

-Let's add a legend to our plot that describes elements from both axes.
+Let's add a legend to our figure that describes elements from both axes.
 We use
 Legend for that.
 Legend is a relatively complex object and there are many
 ways to create it, but here we'll keep it simple.
 We place the legend on the
 right again, in row 1 and column 3.
 Instead of specifying column three, we can
 also say `end+1`.

 ```@example tutorial
-leg = layout[1, end+1] = Legend(scene,
+leg = fig[1, end+1] = Legend(fig,
     [line1, scat1, line2, scat2],
     ["f(x) = x", "Data", "f(x) = -x + 26", "Data"])

-scene
+fig
-save("step_008.svg", scene) # hide
+save("step_008.svg", fig) # hide
 nothing # hide
 ```
 ![step_008](step_008.svg)

-You can see one nice feature of MakieLayout here, which is that the legend takes
+You can see one nice feature of Makie here, which is that the legend takes
 much less horizontal space than the two axes.
 In fact, it takes exactly the space
 that it needs.
-This is possible because objects in MakieLayout can tell their width
+This is possible because layoutable objects in Makie can tell their width
 or height to their parent `GridLayout`, which can then shrink the row or column
 appropriately.

 One thing that could be better about this plot, is that the legend looks like
 it belongs only to the right axis, even though it describes elements from both
 axes.
 So let's move it in the middle below the two.
 This is easily possible in
-MakieLayout, without having to recreate the plot from scratch.
+Makie, without having to recreate the plot from scratch.
 We simply assign
 the legend to its new slot.

 We want it in the second row, and spanning the first two columns.

 ```@example tutorial
-layout[2, 1:2] = leg
+fig[2, 1:2] = leg

-scene
+fig
-save("step_009.svg", scene) # hide
+save("step_009.svg", fig) # hide
 nothing # hide
 ```
 ![step_009](step_009.svg)